|GENERAL STUDENT INFORMATION!

 Title IX, Section 504

 The Morris County Vocational School District does not discriminate on the basis of race, color, ethnicity, national origin, religion, creed, sex, age, parental status, physical disability, learning disability, or sexual orientation.
-Inquiries regarding compliance with federal discrimination laws may be directed to the Affirmative Action Officers, Scott Moffitt and Athena Borzeka, who is also the 504 Officer and may be reached at 973-627-4601.
+Inquiries regarding compliance with federal discrimination laws may be directed to the Affirmative Action Officers, Michael Gowdy and Athena Borzeka, who is also the 504 Officer and may be reached at 973-627-4601.
 Students with documented disabilities or certified learning differences receive reasonable accommodations in accordance with the policies underlying Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act (ADA) of 1990 and ADA Amended Acts (ADAAA) of 2010.
 To qualify for accommodations for prospective and/or current students, the student must submit recent, appropriate, professional documentation that shows they have an impairment that limits a major life activity.

-Transcripts and Certificate Replacement RequestsComplete the request form under “Services” with payment of $10 via VISA or MasterCard if paid online.
+Transcripts and Certificate Replacement RequestsComplete the request form under “Services” with payment of $10 via VISA®, MasterCard® or Discover® if paid online

 Morris County Vocational School District’s Denville Campus is convenient to reach via public transportation using NJ Transit rail lines (Montclair/Boonton, Morris/Essex) as well as bus lines (872 & 880).
 The Lakeland Bus Line also travels through Denville center.